"One of the 20 Great Film Festivals for First-Time Moviemakers." Moviemaker Magazine, June 2022.

 "The best-curated film festival in the Twin Cities, Sound Unseen focuses on movies with musical themes, often pairing them with filmmaker appearances and live music."
 Chris Hewitt, St. Paul Pioneer Press Nov.
 2015

 While bringing the best in documentaries, short films, and music videos it also showcases rare concert footage, interactive panels, and live music events.
-As part of its year-round presence, Sound Unseen offers a successful monthly screening series and special events throughout the Twin Cities as well as virtual screenings available globally.
+As part of its year-round presence, Sound Unseen offers a successful monthly screening series and special events throughout the Twin Cities and Austin, TX as well as virtual screenings available globally.
 This diversity in content separates Sound Unseen from the typical outdoor mega concerts and film festivals.
 What began as an underground film festival with only a handful of attendees has now become a well respected and known brand that has a loyal following and continues to program an exciting, unexpected, and consistent array of music, film, fashion, and art.

 Sound Unseen has received press coverage in major local media including The Minneapolis Star Tribune, St. Paul Pioneer Press, Austin Chronicle, and Twin Cities Gay Scene, radio stations The Current, MPR, KFAN, and KUTX, and television news segments on NBC, FOX, and CBS.
 National media mentions have included Rolling Stone, Moviemaker Magazine, Paste Magazine, and USA Today.